htrDuc/htrDuc/README.md

-Here’s an updated technical-focused GitHub profile README template with more detail and the additional frameworks:

----

 # 👋 Hello, I'm Duc

 I'm a **Full-Stack Developer** with a strong foundation in frontend and backend development, experienced in creating scalable and maintainable applications.
 Here’s a breakdown of the tools and frameworks I use to build efficient solutions: